Diving liveaboard in Thailand and Myanmar

 In my experience there is no perfect depth and going away from other divers with regular returns to the central line usually works for me.

-Who is blackwater diving in Thailand for?
+Who is blackwater diving for?

 Because blackwater dives produce such amazing photos, some underwater photographers think that blackwater is only good for photographers.